 In addition, the families of children with visual impairment need support and education so they can learn the best ways to support and relate to their children, make their environments accessible, and help their children thrive.

 Charities across Canada play a critical role in removing these barriers, and supporting families and people with visual impairments in navigating the world around them.

 Working with health practitioners, they offer the best in leading-edge diagnostic instruments for vision, as well as advanced expertise in clinical eye services – and many are involved in supporting frontline research into better treatments and future cures.

 Teaming up with local businesses and neighbours, charities run workshops, job searches, and one-on-one training and coaching, assisting people with visual impairment to find employment or to improve their living conditions.
-Mentoring blind children and adults through interaction with successful, blind role models is often part of these processes.
+Mentoring children and adults who are blind through interaction with successful, role models who are blind is often part of these processes.

-Overall, their approaches in education, employment, health services, and housing instill a belief in blind people’s capabilities and independence – and they take a non-custodial approach.
-As one charity puts it: ‘It’s not about sighted people doing things for the blind; it’s about blind people doing things for themselves.’
+Overall, their approaches in education, employment, health services, and housing instill a belief in people who are blind’s capabilities and independence – and they take a non-custodial approach.
+As one charity puts it: ‘It’s not about sighted people doing things for people who are blind; it’s about people who are blind doing things for themselves.’

 In every sphere of life, charitable organizations provide training, equipment, live descriptions, and other services to theatre companies, business boardrooms, arts organizations and others to make events and productions accessible to communities of people who are blind or partially sighted.

-Many organizations are also part of national or regional advocacy initiatives, raising awareness and protecting the rights of partially sighted and blind people, ensuring they have equal access to opportunities in Canada, especially in new legislation and programs, and in terms of removing barriers that prevent access to information, technology, institutions, and goods and services.
+Many organizations are also part of national or regional advocacy initiatives, raising awareness and protecting the rights of people who are partially sighted and blind, ensuring they have equal access to opportunities in Canada, especially in new legislation and programs, and in terms of removing barriers that prevent access to information, technology, institutions, and goods and services.